-The First 50 Years of North Harrow Lodge No.6557
+The first 50 Years of North Harrow Lodge No.6557

 Examinations into our history gave indications that there is some evidence that an attempt to form a Lodge was first made in 1939 with the formation of the North Harrow Masonic Association.
-No further mention can be found of this association and it can only be assumed that it ceased as a result of the second world war.
+No further mention can be found of this association and it can only be assumed that it ceased as a result of the Second World War.

 The North Harrow Lodge as we know it today started when members of the Home Guard used to meet in an old building situated in what is now the North Harrow Car Park.
-The building was, at that time, owned by Harrow Council and was used by the Home Guard both during and after World War 11.
+The building was, at that time, owned by Harrow Council and was used by the Home Guard both during and after World War II.

 At this time it was decided to form a club consisting of members and retired members of the Home Guard, local businessmen and residents.
 After a license to serve alcohol was obtained the premises were used for meetings and social functions.
 The hall being some what small made for a friendly and informal atmosphere in comfortable surroundings.